 Unlike what the pledge claim, fathers are not High Priests (capital letters in the pledge, not mine!) of their homes.
 Neither the Old nor the New Testament call the man the High Priest of the home.
 In fact, the New Testament acknowledges only one high priest in Christianity – Jesus Christ, who made reconciliation for our sins (Heb 2:17).
 Do the men who pledge to be High Priest for their family say Jesus is not good enough?
-Or that they, the High Priests (with capital H and P) of the order of Purity Balls, are higher than the high priest of the order of Melchisedec (Heb 6:20), whose priesthood is spelled without capitals?
+Or that they, the High Priests (with capital H and P) of the order of Purity Balls, are higher than the high priest of the order of Melchisedec (Heb 6:20, a name for Jesus), whose priesthood is spelled without capitals?

 12) Pledges promotes guilt

 Some studies showed very little, if any, difference between purity pledged teens and other teens in terms of sexual behavior.
 A girl who breaks a pledge before God may feel very much guilty about it.
 Guilt about that which is against God’s will is acceptable (and should be sorted out in prayer with a forgiving God).
 Guilty feeling before God for breaking a pledge her father made her take – against what the Bible say of pledges – is not.

 And suppose one of these little girls is molested among the way, would she not feel even guiltier than the next little girl?
 After all, she got the message that she was supposed to protect this – and she did not.
 Thoughtlessly causing her to feel guilt for what is not her fault is tragic.